Acurisu/NieR-Replicant-ver.1.22474487139/Information/README.md

 ### Notes

+**Player Model**

+The player model gets reset to the correct one when entering for example `Center Village`.
+Kainé is locked to level 1 and cannot level up.
+She also can't use magic.

 **Maps**

 There seems to be remnants of a map called `Tokyo` in the game but teleporting to that location will only result in crashing the game.